rqphy/LightExperience/README.md

 I’ve seen an amazing website on Twitter: this.
 I want to create a lookalike light and shadow effect.
 I don’t do any 3d modeling, so I need to find a model on the web.

 I love Formula 1 and I want to show you how beautiful a F1 car looks.
 Let’s show you the 2022 Ferrari car.
-The model was made by Machin.

 [Live](https://light-xp.netlify.app/)